practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 Notice here that `IOLoop#start` blocks everything until `IOLoop#stop` is called.
-Everything after `IOLoop#start` will happen in callbacks which means that the
+Everything after `IOLoop#start` will happen in callbacks, which means that the
 control flow can be surprising.
 For example, consider the following code:

 ```ruby